EN JA ZH ES

 Lab Color Space

-A perceptually uniform color space where numerical distance between two colors correlates with perceived difference.
-It serves as the device-independent connection space in ICC color management.
+A perceptually uniform color space where numerical distance between colors matches human visual perception.
+Used as the device-independent connection space in ICC color management for accurate color conversion between RGB, CMYK, and display profiles.

 Lab color space (formally CIELAB or CIE L*a*b*) is a perceptually uniform color space standardized by the CIE in 1976.
 Its defining property is that Euclidean distance between two points approximates perceived color difference.
 This makes Lab indispensable for quantitative color evaluation and device-independent color description.